Your Devices Are Snitches and It’s Time to Do Something About It

 - You have kids and want per-device or scheduled filtering

-- You prefer a more modern UI
+- You prefer a more modern, polished UI

 - You’re running it on minimal hardware and want lower memory usage